stefanofa/awesome/TOPICS.md

 *   [RapidNative/reactnative-run](https://github.com/RapidNative/reactnative-run) - Run React Native in your browser.
 Write, bundle, and preview with HMR, Expo Router, and npm support — all client-side.

-*   [encoredev/encore](https://github.com/encoredev/encore) - Automate infrastructure from local to your cloud
+*   [encoredev/encore](https://github.com/encoredev/encore) - The infrastructure platform for the intelligence era

 *   [total-typescript/shoehorn](https://github.com/total-typescript/shoehorn) - Work seamlessly with partial mocks in TypeScript.